gkerr/IntroCommandLineNGS/exercises/exercises_beginner.rst

 #.
 Try running it as ``./date`` or ``adir/date`` (depending on your current working directory)
 #.
 Change the permissions back so that the file is executable.
 #.
 Try running it as ``./date`` or ``adir/date`` (depending on your current working directory)
 #.
-Copy a textfile from a previos exercise into adir, then change the permissions, so you are not allowed to write to it.
+Copy a textfile from a previous exercise into adir, then change the permissions, so you are not allowed to write to it.
 #.
 Then change the permissions so you can't read/cat it either.
 #.
 Change your working directory to testpermissions, and then try changing the permissions on adir.
 #.
 What are the minimum permissions (on the directory) necessary for you to be able to execute ``adir/date``?